mspass-team/mspass/docs/source/getting_started/deploy_mspass_on_HPC.rst

-The template file assumes the file `mspass_setup.sh` defined above and the notebook file, `myworkflow.ipynb`, are present in the directory defined by `WORK_DIR`.
+The template file assumes the file `mspass_setup.sh` defined above and the notebook file, `myworkflow.ipynb`, are present in the directory defined by `MSPASS_WORK_DIR`.

 The only thing you would normally need to change in `job_script.sh` are the run parameters passed to slumm with the `#SBATCH` lines at the top of the file.
 There are always cluster-dependent options you will need to understand before running a large job.
-Consult local documentation before setting these directives and submiting your first job.
+Consult local documentation before setting these directives and submitting your first job.
-You also need to read the

 Running a notebook interactively
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^